Ontario, Ohio: Education

 Ontario Public Schools enroll 1,820 students in public primary and secondary grades.
-The district administers 3 public schools including one elementary school, one middle school, and one high school.
+The district administers 3 public schools including one elementary school, one middle school, and one high school (Ontario High School).

 Libraries

 The Mansfield/Richland County Public Library operates a library branch in Ontario.

 Transportation

 Railroads

 In 1863, the Atlantic and Great Western Railroad (later Erie Railroad mainline) reaches Ontario, but was abandoned in the late 20th century.
 Today, only a 5 mi spur of the abandoned Erie Railroad remains.
 It leads west from the Norfolk Southern Railway in Mansfield to what used to be the General Motors metal stamping plant in Ontario.

 Highways

 Ontario is located on a major east-west transportation corridor that was originally known in the early 1900s as "Ohio Market Route 3."
 This route was chosen in 1913 to become part of the historic Lincoln Highway which was the first road across America, connecting New York City to San Francisco.
 Upon the advent of the federal numbered highway system in 1928, the Lincoln Highway became U.S. Route 30.
 In later years, however, the northern route that ran from Ontario to Delphos (now the Lincoln Highway) was improved and became U.S. Route 30N, while the southern route that ran from Ontario to Delphos (now State Route 309) became U.S. Route 30S.
 In 1974, the divided routes were removed with U.S. Route 30N, becoming U.S. Route 30 and U.S. Route 30S would become State Route 309.
 In 2005, the newly upgraded section of U.S. Route 30, a four-lane limited access highway between Bucyrus and Ontario open to traffic.

 Ontario is connected by four major highways, U.S. Route 30, which connects Mansfield and Interstate 71 to the east with Bucyrus to the west, State Route 309, which connects Mansfield to the east with Galion to the west, State Route 314, which connects Shelby to the north with Chesterville to the south, and State Route 430 (Park Avenue West) connecting Ontario to downtown Mansfield.

 Busy thoroughfares in Ontario are; Park Avenue West (State Route 430), West Fourth Street, Walker Lake Road, Home Road (along the eastern city limits at Mansfield), and Lexington-Springmill Road, which connects Springmill and State Route 39 to the north with Lexington to the south.